 There is ample evidence that by rewarding people, their behaviour can be changed.
 Vitality’s success across the globe shows that reward-based programmes fit well with insurance.
 The panel agreed that Vitality-like schemes could be adapted to the low-income market, with the potential to drive both scale and improve health outcomes.
 I agree.
 In my opinion, conducting thorough market research would be a very important first step to ensure that the health activities defined and rewards offered are appropriate and appealing to the low-income consumer.
 These insights would be invaluable in designing impactful reward schemes.

 There is great potential for innovation in this area.
 Perhaps you have ideas and want to continue the discussion.
-If so, you are invited to join the ILO/MiN “Behavioural economics, health and inclusive finance” discussion group by emailing me at firstname.lastname@example.org.
+If so, you are invited to become a member of the Network and join the MiN's Best Practice Group on Health and Financial Inclusion by clicking on the blue button at the top of the blog.

 Blog by Lisa Morgan, Health Actuary and Technical Officer at the ILO’s Impact Insurance Facility, which enables the insurance industry, governments, and their partners to realise the potential of insurance for economic and social development.